DSR-RHIT/me447-visualizing-data/cm/cm301_portfolio_data-types.md

     marked “optional” indicates that the graph may or may not have a categorical variable whose levels are used as a conditioning variable.

-4.  *D4 Injuries or fatalities displayed ethically*.
-The data must convey information about human injury or fatality (similar to the data in *Cruel Pies*).
-Consult with me on your data selection—the graph type depends on the data.
-The two graph types shown are the most commonly encountered.

-5.  *D5 Fix a lie*.
-Consult with me on your data selection—the graph type depends on the data.
-The two graph types shown are the most commonly encountered.

-6.  *D7* is a graph type you learn on your own.
-The two general categories are *Counts* or the frequency with which something occurs and *Spatial data* that are displayed on maps.